PanagiotisEvaggelou/Bounce/README.md

 # Bounce

-A platformer game made in C++ based on a custom graphycs library (SGG)
+A platformer game made in C++ based on a custom graphics library (SGG)

 **How to play**